Tin whistle: Well-known performers

 Steve Buckley, a British jazz musician is renowned for using the penny whistle as a serious instrument.
 His whistle playing can be heard on recordings with Loose Tubes, Django Bates and his album with Chris Batchelor Life As We Know It.

 Les Lieber is a celebrated American Jazz Tin whistle player.
 Lieber has played with Paul Whiteman's Band and also with the Benny Goodman Sextet.
 Lieber made a record with Django Reinhardt in the AFN Studios in Paris in the post Second World War era and started an event called "Jazz at Noon" every Friday in a New York City restaurant playing with a nucleus of advertising men, doctors, lawyers, and business executives who had been or could have been jazz musicians.

 Howard Johnson has also been known to play this instrument.
-Musical polymath Howard Levy introduces the tune True North with a jazz and very traditionally Celtic-inspired whistle piece on Bela Fleck and the Flecktones' UFO TOFU.
+Multi-instrumentalist Howard Levy introduces the tune True North with a jazz and very traditionally Celtic-inspired whistle piece on Bela Fleck and the Flecktones' UFO TOFU.

 Musician and producer Tyler Duncan (Millish, the olllam, Daren Criss, Vulfpeck, Ella Riot, Lake Street Dive) is known for his incorporation of jazz into traditional Celtic melodies on tin whistle.
 He was the first Low Whistle player to be accepted into the jazz studies major at the University of Michigan.
 He plays a custom made chromatic low whistle designed for Jazz.
 Duncan's modern big band arrangement of The May Morning Dew was featured on NPR's Jazz Set and showcases him on tin whistle as lead instrumentalist.